alexocode/talks/social/you-know-nothing/you-know-nothing.md

 [.footer: Photo by Arnold Dogelis on Unsplash]

 ^
-Ofc you can build a house on stilts but it will always be more stable when you build it on the ground!
+Ofc you can build a house on stilts and it might even hold!

 ^
-Recognize = All your skills are potentially important!
+But when we recognize = All our skills are important!

 ---
 [.background-color: #ffffff]